PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 The discussion is applicable to all targets.

-## u-boot*.bb: The top level virtual/bootloader control recipe
+## u-boot*.bb: the top level virtual/bootloader control recipe

 [Figure 4.0](../develop-mbl/bsp-recipe.html#figure-4-0) shows the `meta-[soc-vendor]` `u-boot*.bb` recipe used to build the bootloader.
 As discussed in [Machine configuration files](../develop-mbl/bsp-machine-config.html#machine-conf-the-community-bsp-control-file), the `[soc-family].inc` defines `PREFERRED_PROVIDER_virtual/bootloader = u-boot-XXXX` to specify the bootloader recipe.
 The nominated bootloader recipe `u-boot-XXXX` (typically present in the `meta-[soc-vendor]` BSP layer) expresses its capability of being a `virtual/bootloader` provider by including `PROVIDES=virtual/bootloader` in the recipe.
 This relationship is expressed in [Figure 4.0](../develop-mbl/bsp-recipe.html#figure-4-0) by the dotted-line arrow between `[soc-family].inc` and the interface symbol attached to `u-boot*.bb`.